 How to Use Ginseng

 Most users take it in the form of a supplement, generally dried and crushed in a capsule.
-Alternative medicine publications recommend 1 to 2 grams of powdered root 3 to 4 times per day.
+Alternative medicine publications recommend 1 to 2 grams (.23 to .45 tsp) of powdered root 3 to 4 times per day.
 It is recommended for use only for a few weeks.
-Side effects include:
+Side effects can include:

 - dry mouth